 We also offer a wellbeing expert and holistic therapies such as counselling, acupuncture, massage and reflexology through our unique partnership with the Penny Brohn UK charity.
-This service is available to all testicular cancer patients at any of our 14 UK centres.
+A range of services is available to all small bowel cancer patients at any of our 14 UK centres.

 GenesisCare is a leading private provider of cancer care, offering the latest innovations and techniques that are proven to be safe and effective.
-If you choose us for testicular cancer treatment, you will be under the care of a team of experts, including consultant oncologists and surgeons.
+If you choose us for small bowel cancer treatment you will be under the care of a team of experts, including consultant oncologists, surgeons and dietitians.
 They will design a personalised care plan based around your diagnosis and preferences, with treatment starting within days if needed.
 Every patient is also supported through their journey with life-changing therapies, such as exercise medicine and psychological support.

 Our dedicated cancer centres are convenient and easy-to-access.
 You can use your private medical insurance, and we‘re recognised by all leading insurers.

 Throughout the COVID-19 outbreak, our priority is to continue providing the very best cancer care with meticulous measures in place to ensure our patients receive the treatments they need safely and without delay.
 You can find out more about our COVID-19 safety measures here.